dborzov/sortable-challenge/README.md

 * If it is a tree leaf and it has the product attached to it, that means the search succeeded and that product is returned as the classification result for that listing;
 * Otherwise, it is checked for a match against all the children of that node.
 If there is one match, the listing traverses down the tree to that node.
 If there is none or several matches, that means the search failed and no products are matched to that listing.

 Each product's tree node keeps track of the listings it was matched to.
-We traverse the tree one more time to print out the list of products along with the listings it was matched to
+After going through all the listings, we traverse the tree to print out the list of products along with the listings it was matched to and output it as JSONL.

-### Tests
+## Tests
 The script was written using the TDD approach.
 The script comes with two sets of tests:

 * `test` directory contains the **functional tests**.
 That usually includes the algorithm being applied to one-two products and listings to assure some specific behaviour